 Want to avoid major issues?
 Treating cracks in your heel early, before they become problematic.
 That will ensure that your feet stay healthy, and remove the risk of infection.

 And how can you know the exact cause of your dry, cracked feet?
 The best way to figure out your issue is to see your podiatrist right away.
 But here's another helpful tip.

-If you've been using a moisturizing cream (or 2 or 3) with poor results, visit Tanglewood Foot Specialists to recommend the best treatment for your painful cracked heels and assess if you need an antifungal medicine as well.
+If you've been using a moisturizing cream with poor results, your problem probably isn't environmental.
+And, since that means it could be fungal, you can't address the problem at home.
+So, do you know what that means?
+It's time to visit Tanglewood Foot Specialists.
+After a comprehensive foot exam, I can recommend the best treatment for your painful cracked heels.
+And, at that time, I'll assess your infection and see if you need an antifungal medicine as well.